 - Seeks underrepresented minority medical students who have experience with health leadership activities

 - $5,000 grant for current 2nd and 3rd year medical students

 - Scholars will be required to attend an NMF Gala in their region in 2015

 - Participation in interactive networking sessions with health professionals

 - Scholars invited into the distinguished NMF Alumni network for mentoring and collegial interaction

 To be eligible, candidates must be US citizens and underrepresented minority students currently in their 2nd or 3rd -year at an accredited US medical school (MD or DO).
-Scholars must be attending medical school in one of the following Aetna Foundation-targeted regions: Southern California (particularly Los Angeles), Connecticut, Illinois (particularly Chicago), New Jersey, New York City, and Philadelphia.
+Scholars must be attending medical school in one of the following Aetna Foundation-targeted regions: Southern California (particularly Los Angeles), Connecticut, Georgia (Atlanta), Illinois (particularly Chicago), New Jersey, New York City, and Philadelphia.

 Candidates must demonstrate: outstanding academic achievement as evidenced in academic transcripts, faculty evaluations, receipt of special academic or national medical society honors, fellowships, and awards; leadership as indicated by active participation in international health, community-based activities or initiation of innovative projects; and potential for distinguished contributions to medicine as indicated by participation in research, publications or unique clerkships.

 NMF objectively reviews each of the applications based on the candidate's credentials and financial need.
 Applicants are reviewed on the basis of letters of recommendation, financial need, personal statement, and community service and leadership activities.
 A rigorous application process ensures that assistance is provided to applicants with the greatest documented need and strongest commitment to primary care and public health.